NDepend

 C# 11 proposed interface members declared as static abstract.
 This is useful to handle both:

-• Polymorphism at the type level, for example when abstracting the concept of zero accross numeric types double.Zeroint.Zero this leads to T.Zero.
+• Polymorphism at the type level, for example when abstracting the concept of zero across numeric types double.Zeroint.Zero this leads to T.Zero.

 • Polymorphism on operator overloading: double + doubleint + int are abstracted with T + T.

-This new feature was driven by the .NET 7.0 Generic Math that we will detail later in this article.
-But first let’s start with an example:
+This new feature was driven by the .NET 7.0 Generic Math which we will detail later in this article.
+But first, let’s start with an example:

 Abstracting the Average Operation